MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/pythonplugin.md

 For information regarding referencing external packages, see [Install packages for the Python plugin](#install-packages-for-the-python-plugin).

-### Refreshing External Artifact Cache
+### Refreshing external artifact cache

-External artifact files utilized in queries are cached on the cluster's disk.
-Should you make updates to your files within the cloud storage and require immediate synchronization with the cluster, you can use the [Clear External Artifacts Cache command](../management/clear-external-artifacts-cache-command.md).
-This command ensures that the latest version of your external artifact files is promptly made available to the cluster.
+External artifact files utilized in queries are cached on your cluster.
+If you make updates to your files in cloud storage and require immediate synchronization with your cluster, you can use the [.clear cluster cache external-artifacts command](../management/clear-external-artifacts-cache-command.md).
+This command clears the cached files and ensures that subsequent queries run with the latest version of the artifacts.

 ## Install packages for the Python plugin